 Source: UNCED (1992b).

 The Convention on Biological Diversity (CBD) was inspired by the global community's growing commitment to sustainable development.
 It represents a dramatic step forward in the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising from the use of genetic resources.
+The CBD addresses access to biotechnology and the sharing of its benefits in articles 16 (“Access to and Transfer of Technology”) and 19 (“Handling of Biotechnology and Distribution of its Benefits”).
 The issue of safety in biotechnology is addressed in articles 8(g) and 19(3) of the CBD.

 More specifically, in Article 8(g), Parties to the CBD are called upon to establish or maintain means to regulate, manage or control the risks associated with the use and release of living modified organisms (LMOs) resulting from biotechnology which are likely to have adverse impacts on the conservation and sustainable use of biological diversity.
 In Article 19(3) the Parties are called upon to consider the need for and modalities of a protocol for the safe transfer, handling and use of LMOs resulting from biotechnology that may have adverse effect on the conservation and sustainable use of biological diversity.